Genk striker Onuachu becomes first Nigerian to win Belgian Golden Shoe

 He is currently working his way back to full fitness with the Belgian league set to return from its winter break on Saturday.

-Onuachu has scored 12 league goals this season for Genk who occupy the ninth spot in the table, 18 points behind leaders Union Saint-Gilloise.
+Onuachu has scored 12 league goals this season for Genk, who occupy the ninth spot on the table, 18 points behind leaders Union Saint-Gilloise.